-Mr. Jamandre, 58 yrs. old, Filipino, has served as director of the Fund from 2004-2009.
+Mr. Jamandre, 59 yrs. old, Filipino, has served as director of the Fund from 2004-2009.
+He was re-elected as a Director in 2014 and up to the present.
 He holds a B.S.
 Accountancy degree (Cum laude) from the University of San Carlos, MDP from the Asian Institute of Management, and a Certified Public Accountant.
-Currently, Group Chief Financial Officer of Vicsal Development Corporation; Director of Wealth Development Bank Corporation from 2003, Director of AB Capital & Investment Corporation from 2014, and Director of Pacific Mall Corporation from 2010.
+Currently, Group Chief Financial Officer of Vicsal Development Corporation; Director of Wealth Development Bank Corporation from 2003, Director of AB Capital & Investment Corporation from 2014, and Director of Pacific Mall Corporation from 2010; and a Trustee of Vicsal Foundation, Incorporated from 2006.

-VINCENT E. TOMANENG - DIRECTOR AND CORPORATE SECRETARY
+VINCENT E. TOMANENG - DIRECTOR AND CORPORATE SECRETARY Atty.
+Tomaneng, 50 yrs. old, Filipino, is a Lawyer and a Certified Public Accountant, and has served as a Director and Corporate Secretary of the Fund since 2014.
+He earned his Bachelor of Laws (1994) and

-Atty.
-Tomaneng, 49 yrs. old, Filipino, is a Lawyer and a Certified Public Accountant, has served as a director of the Fund since 2014.
-He earned his Bachelor of Laws (1994) and Bachelor of Science in Accountancy ("Magna Cum Laude") (1988) both from the University of San Carlos in Cebu City.
+Bachelor of Science in Accountancy ("Magna Cum Laude") (1988) both from the University of San Carlos in Cebu City.
 He is presently the Group General Counsel of Vicsal Development Corporation and the Metro Gaisano Group of Companies.
 Prior to joining Vicsal and the Metro Gaisano Group in May 2003, he has worked with Sycip Salazar Hernandez & Gatmaitan Law Offices (1997 to 2003) and with Sycip Gorres Velayo & Co., CPA's (1988 to 1996).
-He is presently the Director and Corporate Secretary of Filipino Fund, Inc. from 2014, a Director of Pacific Mall Corporation from 2010, and Corporate Secretary of Metro Retail Stores Group, Inc. from 2015.
+He is currently a Director of Pacific Mall Corporation from 2010, and Corporate Secretary of Metro Retail Stores Group, Inc. from 2015, and Trustee of Vicsal Foundation, Incorporated since 2017.